4.9 Star Rating

 Symptoms are easily confused with other illnesses and usually begin with flu-like fever, aches, pains, and chills.
 Also, most people who have been bitten by a tick and develop Lyme disease have a bullseye looking rash around the bite area, although this is not true in all people.
 As many as 9 out of 10 cases of Lyme disease may go unreported, so be sure to see your doctor right away if you think you have a tick bite.

 One of the best ways to deal with ticks is to prevent them from entering your yard completely.
 Even if you don’t think your yard can play host to ticks, you’re better off being safe than sorry.
 Here are a few tips that can help.

 Don’t let ticks rule your concerns this year.
 Prevent problems, and if you do notice an infestation, contact professional help immediately.

 Tick control is a multipoint process at Ransford.
 Here are some of the steps:

 For long term control, Ransford recommends exterior rodent bait stations to reduce the food source the ticks need to survive.
 Fall is when the adult ticks climb to find a “large host” like a Deer.
 Late September to October is when Ransford will use a liquid to treat the perimeter foliage for adult ticks.
 Ransford has both green products and regular insecticides for use on ticks and would be happy to discuss both products.

 Yes, some ticks do live in wood piles.
 Ticks love areas such as decomposing leaves, or piles of wood where rodents are also often found.
 If you want to keep ticks away from your yard, limit the number of dark areas subject to moisture.

-Ransford Pest Control is proud to provide tick and mosquito services to New England.
+Ransford Pest Control is proud to provide tick and mosquito control services throughout Masschusetts.
 If you're looking to spend time outdoors without worries of nuisance pests, we're here for you!
-Here are some of the areas we provide services:
+Here are some of the areas we provide mosquito and tick control services: